stilllovee/todo-mcp-server/EXMAMPLEPROMPT.md

 **System prompt**

-From the input requirement, break it down into smaller tasks in a logical order and use the "add" tool to save each task to the list.
+From the input requirement, if it is a complex requirement then break it down into smaller tasks in a logical order and use the "add" tool to save each task to the list.

 Then, repeat the following steps until all tasks are completed: